-Katy Bensen will serve as Director for MBI Indoor Percussion 2018.
+Katy Matuzak will continue to serve as Director for MBI Indoor Percussion in 2019.
 She performed with the Minnesota Brass horn line in 1989 and 1992 and with Phantom Regiment in 1990 and 1991.
 She has served on the MBI visual staff since 2013 and has been the corps’ managing director since 2014, also providing member support for the corps’ winter ensembles.
 She currently teaches music in the White Bear Lake School District in suburban St. Paul, and teaches private lessons, summer band and high-school marching band.

 Joel has been the program coordinator for Minnesota Brass since 2002 and percussion caption head since 1998.
 Under his leadership, the corps has won the DCA Open Class Championship (2011) and been a silver medalist five times, as well as winning four DCA percussion titles.
 He is the program coordinator for the Minnesota Brass Indoor Drumline and has been the head instructor of the Sköl Line, a drumline for the Minnesota Vikings NFL franchise, since 2008.
 He is highly regarded as an arranger, drill writer, clinician and adjudicator.
-He has instructed and arranged for many marching ensembles throughout the United States, including the University of Arkansas, Governaires Drum and Bugle Corps, Irondale High School, Waseca High School and Eden Prairie High School.
 He is an alumni of the Madison Scouts Drum and Bugle Corps, member of both the Minnesota Percussion Association and Minnesota Brass Hall of Fame, and a 2012 inductee of the World Drum Corps Hall of Fame.
-He is a graduate of St. Cloud State University with a degree in music education.
 He has been the director of instrumental music at Highland Park Senior High School in St. Paul since 1997.

 Joe is an educator and designer in the marching arts from Minneapolis, MN.
-He has been on staff with MBI Indoor since the 2010 season serving as snare tech (2010-2013), visual designer (2014-present) and most recently as director (2015-2017).
-This year he will be moving into the Ensemble Coordinator role.
-This summer Joe completed his 3rd season as Visual Caption Head for the Minnesota Brass Drum & Bugle Corps.
-Hecurrently serves as the Percussion Caption Head and Battery Arranger at Eden Prairie High School for the group’s marching band (BOA St. Louis Super Regional Finalist in 2012, 2014 & 2015) as well as Battery Arranger and Visual Designer for their indoor drumline.
+He has been on staff with MBI Indoor since the 2010 season serving as snare tech (2010-2013), visual designer (2014-present) and as director (2015-2017).
+Joe served three seasons as Visual Caption Head for the Minnesota Brass Drum & Bugle Corps.
+He currently serves as the Percussion Caption Head and Battery Arranger at Eden Prairie High School for the group’s marching band (BOA St. Louis Super Regional Finalist in 2012, 2014 & 2015) as well as Battery Arranger and Visual Designer for their indoor drumline.
 In just their 2nd year of existence in 2013, the Eden Prairie HS indoor drumline was promoted to World Class and had the honor of performing among the best in the country at WGI Finals for the 2013 and 2014 seasons.
 For the 2012 and 2013 seasons he served as snare technician as well as battery visual instructor and choreographer for the Colts Drum & Bugle Corps.
 In 2014 he was voted Instructor of the Year by the Minnesota Percussion Association, and in 2015 he joined the MPA board of directors where he currently serves as 2nd Vice President.
 He has instructed and designed at various high schools in Minnesota and offers private lessons to several students in the Twin Cities area.

 In 2008 Joe performed with the Madison Scouts Drum & Bugle Corps, serving as snare section leader for his age-out season.
 He also performed with Minnesota Brass Indoor in their inaugural season in 2008, and Music City Mystique (2009 bronze medalist) as a member of the snareline.
 His performing career started with Minnesota Brass Drum & Bugle Corps (2005-2006, 2009-2010, 2014) where he was section leader for the 2010 and 2014 seasons, earning high percussion honors in 2010.
 Joe has had the privilege of learning from great instructors such as Roger Carter, Casey Brohard, Tim Maynard, Carl Eppler, Joe Hobbs, Shane Gwaltney, Mike Ferry and Joel Matuzak.
 Joe lives in Minneapolis with his fiance April, and in his spare time enjoys running around the lakes of South Minneapolis.